-As part of the acquisition of Honsel in 2011, a certain level of restructuring activity was contemplated, resulting in \$15,337 in restructuring costs in the form of employee related severance incurred during 2015 (\$15,007 in Meschede, Germany and \$330 in Brazil).
-Additional restructuring costs in Meschede, Germany in the form of employee related severance of \$1,810 (€1,238) were incurred during the second quarter of 2016.
-No further costs related to this restructuring are expected to be incurred.
+As part of the acquisition of Honsel in 2011, a certain level of restructuring was contemplated.
+The restructuring accrual as at December 31, 2015 relates to restructuring activities undertaken in Martinrea Honsel for employee related severance.
+Additional restructuring costs for Martinrea Honsel in Meschede, Germany of \$1,810 (€1,238) were incurred during 2016.
+No further costs related to this restructuring are expected.

-Other additions to the restructuring accrual during 2016 totalled \$1,874 (US\$1,441) and represent expected employee related payouts resulting from the closure of the operating facility in Detroit, Michigan as described in note 9.
+Other additions to the restructuring accrual during 2016 totaled \$1,874 (US\$1,441) and represent employee-related payouts resulting from the closure of the operating facility in Detroit, Michigan as described in note 8.